veloxpro/VeloxSkeleton/README.md

 VeloxSkeleton
 =============

-The skeleton for the Velox Framework projeckt
+The skeleton for the Velox Framework project